amirzarandi/mercury-perihelion-precession/README.md

-# mercury-perihelion-precession
+# The perihelion precession of Mercury: An exploration of numerical simulations in Python
-The perihelion precession of Mercury: An exploration of numerical simulations in Python
+Numerical simulations are playing an increasingly important role in modern science, especially physics.
+In this project, a numerical study of the famous perihelion motion of the planet Mercury (one of the prime observables supporting Einstein's General Relativity) is demonstrated as a test case for numerical simulations in Python.
+The paper includes details about the development of the code as well as a discussion of the visualization of the results.